A Non-Relativistic Limit for Heterotic Supergravity and its Gauge Lagrangian

-\makeatletter \@addtoreset{equation}{section} \makeatother {\thesection.\arabic{equation}} We show that the $D=10$ heterotic supergravity under a non-relativistic (NR) limit has a finite Lagrangian due to non-trivial cancellations of divergent parts arising from the Chern-Simons terms in the curvature of the $\hat B$-field and the Yang-Mills Lagrangian.
-This is similar to what happens in bosonic supergravity between the Ricci scalar, $\hat R$, and the $- \frac{1}{12} \hat H^2$ term, under the same limit.
-In this work we present the explicit form of the gauge transformations and gauge curvatures after considering a NR limit.
-We compute the full finite Lagrangian in its gauge covariant form, using gauge covariant curvatures and gauge covariant derivatives.
-These results constitute the first computation of a finite Lagrangian for heterotic supergravity under these kinds of limits.
-As an interesting feature of the expansion implemented, the Green-Schwarz mechanism for the two-form can be trivialized.
-Terms equivalent to Chern-Simons contributions naturally arise from the previous property.
+\makeatletter \@addtoreset{equation}{section} \makeatother {\thesection.\arabic{equation}} Motivated by the recent construction of non-relativistic (NR) heterotic Double Field Theory (HDFT), we analyze the $D=10$ bosonic sector of heterotic supergravity under a consistent NR limit.
+We show that the resulting theory admits a finite Lagrangian due to non-trivial cancellations of divergent contributions arising from the Chern–Simons terms in the curvature of the $\hat B$-field and from the Yang–Mills sector.
+This mechanism parallels the well-known cancellation between the Ricci scalar $\hat R$ and the $-\frac{1}{12}\hat H^2$ term in bosonic supergravity under the same limit.
+Extending previous analyses, we incorporate the full bosonic gauge sector emerging from the HDFT construction and derive the complete finite bosonic heterotic Lagrangian in manifestly gauge-covariant form, written in terms of gauge-covariant curvatures and derivatives.
+An interesting feature of the NR expansion is that the gauged Green–Schwarz transformation of the two-form trivializes (it can be eliminated by imposing field redefinitions), while terms equivalent to Chern–Simons contributions naturally re-emerge in the effective theory.

 {\arabic{footnote}}